About Minnesota Media Arts

 MN Media Arts is taking this proactive Media Archive Advocacy role to deal with the following concerns:

-Magnetic Media Crisis: The majority of these early recordings are still on magnetic tape and have often been stored in conditions not designed for insuring their stability and preservation.
-Existing collections are mostly in the hands of private individuals or organization with limited resources to properly store, maintain or even catalogue the recordings.
-An entire generation of artistic work is in eminent danger of being lost.
-These magnetic recordings deteriorate over time and after decades of neglect can be rendered unplayable.
+Magnetic Media Crisis: The majority of these early recordings are still on magnetic tape and have often been stored in conditions not designed for ensuring their stability and preservation.
+Existing collections are mostly in the hands of private individuals or organizations with limited resources to properly store, maintain or even catalogue the recordings.
+Entire generations of artistic work and cultural heritage are in imminent danger of being lost.
+These magnetic recordings are deteriorating and after decades of neglect can be rendered unplayable.

-Media Equipment Crisis: The majority of the earlier production formats; ½” EIAJ open reel, ¾” U-Matic videocassettes and 1” VTR’s along with VHS and Betamax VCRs are rapidly disappearing and those remaining are lacking access to qualified repair technicians to keep them operating.
+Media Equipment Crisis: The majority of early video formats; ½” EIAJ open reel, ¾” U-Matic videocassettes and 1” VTRs along with consumer VHS and Betamax VCRs are rapidly becoming obsolete.
+We are also experiencing a difficult time securing qualified operators and repair technicians.
+MNMA accepts qualified donations of functioning VHS and Betamax videocassette recorders.

-The Minnesota Media Arts Consortium has conducted a feasibility study to:
+The Minnesota Media Arts has conducted a feasibility study to:

 1. Assessed the size, value and condition of these media assets